 As it was in 1987, the United States is once again led by a man with a background in entertainment.
 The nation's embroiled in scandal.
 Refugees are denied entry in attempts to flee countries where American foreign policy has played out in the most atrocious ways.
 It was El Salvador then.
 It's Syria and other Muslim-majority countries now.

-The concert didn't begin with The Joshua Tree.
-A crawl of verse and prose by Langston Hughes, Walt Whitman, and Arizona's inaugural Poet Laureate Alberto Ríos scrolled over a massive screen.
+Arizona's inaugural Poet Laureate Alberto Ríos scrolled over a massive screen.
 The beautiful, descriptive words, expressing the duality of a great nation that could oppress the weak at one moment and uplift them the next, connect to the themes of the record.

 Then, drummer Larry Mullen took the stage and played the familiar snare introduction to “Sunday Bloody Sunday” from the band's 1983 album War.
 When Bono yelped the lyric “fact is fiction and TV reality,” it was clear he had tapped into American issues of that era — and this one.